<

 Test headlamp before every summit.
 Replace batteries proactively.

-Two 1-litre Nalgene bottles cost $24 combined and last a decade.
-A hydration bladder (CamelBak, $30–$50) is personal — the mouthpiece hygiene of a rental is genuinely problematic after shared use.
+Two 1-liter Nalgene bottles cost $24 combined and last a decade.
+A hydration bladder (CamelBak, $30-$50) is personal — the mouthpiece hygiene of a rental is genuinely problematic after shared use.
 Water carrying capacity is non-negotiable for any mountain objective.
 These items are too inexpensive and too hygiene-critical to rent.

 Minimum 2L capacity from the trailhead — always